AndrewSav/update-kubectl/README.md

 # update-kubectl

-TLDR: run it as admin to make sure that you have the latest [kubectl.exe](https://kubernetes.io/docs/reference/kubectl/overview/) (optionally with [krew](https://krew.dev/)) on your PATH.
+TLDR: run it as admin on Windows 10 / Windows Server 2019 to make sure that you have the latest [kubectl.exe](https://kubernetes.io/docs/reference/kubectl/overview/) (optionally with [krew](https://krew.dev/)) on your PATH.
+Get it with `curl.exe -LO https://raw.githubusercontent.com/andrewsav-datacom/update-kubectl/master/update-kubectl.ps1`

 # Requirements